sebspion/reqs/draft-ietf-lake-reqs.md

 The AKE shall protect against replay attacks (injective).

 The endpoints shall be able to verify that the identity of the other endpoint is an acceptable identity that it is intended to authenticate to.
+(This requirement extends beyond the AKE in that the application must enable access to information about acceptable identities without compromising the overall lightweightness of the AKE.)

 The AKE shall protect against identity misbinding attacks, when applicable.
 Note that the identity may be directly related to a public key such as for example the public key itself, a hash of the public key, or data unrelated to a key.

 The AKE shall protect against reflection attacks, but need not protect against attacks when more than two parties legitimately share keys (cf. the Selfie attack on TLS 1.3) as that setting is out of scope.